stevemu/landscaping_business_dashboard/README.md

 WantedBy=multi-user.target
 ```

-install postgres 11 on ubuntu, on port 5432, create the database landscaping_people and run as a service, username and password are postgres
+Install postgres 11 on ubuntu, on port 5432, create the database landscaping_people and run as a service, username and password are postgres
 https://computingforgeeks.com/install-postgresql-11-on-ubuntu-18-04-ubuntu-16-04/

 ```aidl